dashjoin/djapp-wot/paper.md

 * **Visualization**: Once device data is aligned to a common model, it can be visualized accordingly.
 WoT Manager offers comprehensive charts fed from data received from heterogeneous devices.

+* **Incorporating Background Knowledge**: WoT Manager can be augmented with background information about the things.
+This might be specification information gathered off the datasheet for a thing or information about the thing from an asset management system (e.g. the location of a thing on a factory shopfloor).
+This allows including this background knowledge in visualizations, for instance, showing the power consumption per building floor.

 * **Automation**: Besides visualization, a second benefit of a common information model is the ability to perform actions on different devices.
 Let's assume we would like to dim all lights to 50%, but the lights require this action to be triggered in a slightly different way.
 This can be achieved by mapping the semantic intention to the concrete call syntax, just like we do for incoming property data.

 * **Natural Language Commands**: WoT Manager offers traditional forms for triggering device actions.
 To make things more usable, for instance in a smart home setting, WoT manager also provides natural language commands.